-Marie-France is passionate about natural health products to maintain optimum health and vitality.
-A professionally trained Naturopath, she is also a sales representative at Land Art since 2015.
+Marie-France, a professionally trained Naturopathis, is passionate about natural health products to maintain optimum health and vitality.

 Should we or should we not supplement with a vitamin?
 This essential subject is certainly worthy of an animated conversation around a table.
 Many argue that by eating properly, one avoids any deficiency and that supplementation is therefore superfluous.
 Others will argue that regardless of diet, the environment in which we currently live make it impossible to ignore the blatant lack of vitamins and minerals in our modern plate.
 Monoculture agriculture impoverishes soils, stress burns our reserves, the omnipresent sugar in our diet also acts in this direction.
 Regardless of your opinion on the subject, it remains extremely difficult, in our Quebec latitudes, to obtain our daily dose of vitamin D, also commonly known as the "Sun vitamin".
 Deficiencies of this vitamin create unfortunate health effects, which leads me to affirm that in case of doubt, it is better to avoid the risks and make sure to take a daily or weekly dose of vitamin D in the form of a supplement.

 Vitamin D is found in very few foods, prompting the Government of Canada to add some to milk sold in grocery stores systematically.
 Otherwise, we only get small amounts of vitamin D in fish and eggs.
 The most direct way to get a dose of vitamin D is to expose yourself to the Sun, unprotected, 3 times a week for 15 minutes each time, from April to October, between 11:00 a.m. and 2:00 p.m.
 People with dark skin and older people are at a greater risk of deficiency because their skin tends to absorb less sunlight.